cbonoz/xrp23/README.md

 ## Key Features of DataTrace:

 DataTrace assigns a unique smart contract for each initial piece of data.
-This ensures that the validation process is not only decentralized but also transparent, as the smart contract acts as a tamper-proof record of the data's origin and modifications.
+This ensures that the validation process is decentralized and transparent, as the smart contract acts as a tamper-proof record of the data's origin and modifications.

 Filecoin Integration: